gbv/beaconspec/beacon.md

 a command.

 The RDF property of this field is `rssynd:updatePeriod`.
-For instance this field, given in BEACON text format:
+For instance this field, given in BEACON format:

     #UPDATE: daily